Earu/Energize/README.md

 Join our support server to learn more about Energize: https://discord.gg/RXZtBr5

 ### Structure
 Almost everything in Energize is a service, services are implemented under the **Energize** project under [Services](https://github.com/Earu/Energize/tree/master/Energize/Services).
-Because the command service is in F# it has its own project (**Energize.Commands**), and because it needed to interface with other projects **Energize.Interfaces** was born, it contains interfaces for services. **Energize.Essentials** contains essential classes used in the other projects; see it as a toolbox.
-Finally **Energize.Web** is the [upcoming (WIP) online documentation and graphic interface to interact with Energize](http://energize.earu.io/docs).
+Because the command service is in F# it has its own project (**Energize.Commands**), and because it needed to interface with other projects **Energize.Interfaces** was born, it contains interfaces for services.
+Finally **Energize.Essentials** contains essential classes used in the other projects; see it as a toolbox.

 ### Where are the commands ?
 You can find them [here](https://github.com/Earu/Energize/tree/master/Energize.Commands/Implementation).